 100 km the west of Cairo is Egypt's largest oasis, the Al-Fayoum.
 Here, soak within the beauty of the lonely sands near Wadi Rayyan, and go to the Qasr Qarun and the Pyramid of Meidum.

-There's more to Egypt today compared to Sphinx and the Pyramids.
+Sphinx and the Pyramids.
 With the River Nile since it's life source, and the lasting influence from the Pharaonic, Roman, Coptic and Islamic invasions, Egypt has plenty available for tourists.
 Besides, the state's concerted effort at developing tourism has exposed a number of coastal resorts, river cruises and desert safaris, adding value towards the Egyptian holiday.

 Blessed having a location that faces the med in the north and the Red Sea towards the east, modern Egypt's beaches and diving destinations are gaining recognition.
 The waters from the Red Sea are tranquil, and residential to colored corals and rare marine life.